Abbreviations : Report Help

 Figure 1.Dichorhavirus.
 Schematic representation of dichorhavirus genome segments (RNA1 and RNA2).
 N, P, M, G and L represent ORFs encoding the structural proteins.
 ORF 3, encoding the putative viral cell-to-cell movement protein gene, is highlighted (blue).

 Dichorhaviruses are transmitted by false spider mites of the genus Brevipalpus (Arthropoda: Arachnida: Acari: Tenuipalpidae) in which they also probably replicate (Kitajima et al., 2003, Chagas et al., 2003, Kitajima and Alberti 2014, Kondo et al., 2003, Roy et al., 2015).
 Dichorhavirus infections lead to local chlorotic and/or chlorotic spots on leaves and fruits (and/or systemic symptoms in some cases).
 OFV infection is characterised by typical cytopathic effects in the nuclei of infected cells (Kitajima et al., 2001, Chang et al., 1976).
-OFV has a global distribution and infects orchids and other ornamentals (such as lilyturf) (Peng et al., 2013, Mei et al., 2016).
+OFV has a global distribution and infects orchids and other ornamentals (such as lilyturf) (Peng et al., 2013, Mei et al., 2016, Dietzgen et al., 2018).
 Strains of OFV infecting citrus with >90% nucleotide sequence identity have been reported and their occurrence may be geographically constrained.
-In addition, strains of a novel unclassified dichorhavirus, citrus leprosis virus N, were recently identified infecting citrus species in the Americas (Ramos-Gonzalez et al., 2017).
+In addition, strains of two novel unclassified dichorhaviruses, citrus leprosis virus N (CiLV-N) and citrus chlorotic spot virus (CiCSV), were recently identified infecting citrus species in Brazil (Ramos-Gonzalez et al., 2017, Chabi-Jesus et al., 2018)).
+Whereas CiLV-N seems to infect only sweet oranges, CiCSV was also reported infecting beach hibiscus and Agave desmettiana (Chabi-Jesus et al., 2019), suggesting a broader host range.
+A third new dichorhavirus was also characterised in Brazil infecting the ornamental Clerodendrum sp.
+(Ramos-González et al., 2018).
 Coffee ringspot virus (CoRSV) has been reported to infect coffee in South America and its genetic variability and epidemiology has been studied (Ramalho et al., 2016).

-Viruses assigned to different species within the genus Dichorhavirus have a minimum nucleotide sequence divergence of 25% in the L gene (Dietzgen et al., 2014).
+Viruses assigned to different species within the genus Dichorhavirus have a minimum nucleotide sequence divergence of 25% in the L gene (Dietzgen et al., 2014)}, although the threshold of 20% nucleotide sequence divergence in the L gene has been proposed due to the availability of new dichorhavirus sequences (Dietzgen et al., 2018a).

 Dichorhavirus: from the bi-segmented characteristic of the viral genomes (Dicho: from Greek, meaning “in two, apart or asunder”).